maubanel/UE5-Blueprints/components/README.md

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

 *Select* the **M_Metal_Burnished_Steel** material.
-If you do not see a metal material continue with stepss 11 through 16 to fix it.
+If you do not see a metal material continue with steps 11 through 16 to fix it.
 If you do see metal material skip to step 17.

 ![select m_metal_burnished_steel material](images/SelectMMetalBurnishedSteel.jpg)